A Voxel Graph CNN for Object Classification with Event Cameras: Experimental Evaluation

+Moreover, we introduce a baseline model which replaces the \textit{MFRL} with the \textit{SFRL} module in the \textit{EV-VGCNN}.
+In contrast to learning local and distant cues discriminatively, all neighbors of a vertex are equally treated in the \textit{SFRL} to learn their correlations with shared parameters.
+For a fair comparison, we set $N_{neigh}$ for each \textit{SFRL} as the summation of $N_{neigh}^{adj}$ and $N_{neigh}^{dis}$ in \textit{MFRL}.
+As shown, the \textit{MFRL} consistently improves the performance on listed datasets, suggesting that the adopted mutli-scale learning strategy can effectively enhance the discriminativeness of features by considering the spatial-temporal variation across neighbors.

-To have a comprehensive analysis, we also compare our method with several representative frame-based approaches, including Ev-Count \cite{Graph-based}, EST \cite{gehrig2019end}, Matrix-LSTM (M-LSTM) \cite{Cannici_2020_ECCV}, AMAE \cite{9116961} and MVF-Net \cite{mvfnet}.
-In particular, MVF-Net has achieved SOTA performance on different classification datasets, as shown in Table \ref{frame-based results}.
-From the table, we can see that EST, M-LSTM, AMAE, and MVF-Net have been consistently improved after using pretrained networks, especially on two datasets (N-Cal, CIF10) converted from traditional images.
+{\textbf{Comparison with frame-based methods.}} To have a comprehensive analysis, we also compare our method with several representative frame-based approaches as shown in Table \ref{frame-based results}.
+In particular, MVF-Net has achieved SOTA performance on different classification datasets.
+From the table, we can see that EST, M-LSTM, and MVF-Net have been consistently improved after using pretrained networks, especially on two datasets (N-Cal, CIF10) converted from traditional images.
 This is because that the frame-based classification models can take advantage of the weights pretrained on large-scale traditional image datasets ($e.g.$, ImageNet) \cite{8946715}.
 However, without utilizing the prior knowledge from conventional images, our approach can still achieve comparable accuracy to these frame-based methods on N-M, N-C, and ASL datasets.
 More importantly, the proposed method obtains better results on all evaluated datasets than most frame-based methods trained from scratch.
-These comparisons demonstrate that our architecture and designs are greatly suitable for extracting discriminative representations from event data.
+These comparisons demonstrate that our architecture and designs are greatly suitable for extracting distinguishable representations from event data.